 Monitors¶

-We define a field monitor for visualization purposes below.
+We define a field monitor in the CPW plane for visualization purposes below.

 mon_1 = td.FieldMonitor(